 We’ve entered a new age.
 When I began my career as a wedding planner, clients would approach me with their selected colors, an overall feeling, a spending limit, and so on.
 They would have purchased a few bridal magazines and page after page would be dog-eared, marking stories of what they envisioned.
 During meetings, couples would tell me with sincerity that they wanted an event that was “pretty,” “glamorous,” or a thousand other words that were completely subjective and could be interpreted in a myriad of ways.

 Everything has changed since those days.
-Now one of the first topics we discuss in meetings with new clients is not only the same dog-eared magazines, but also what they are admiring on shared-image sites and blogs.
+Now one of the first topics we discuss in wedding-planning meetings with new clients is not only the same dog-eared magazines, but also what they are admiring on shared-image sites and blogs.
 There is currently so much information available that it would seem to make this job easier.
-Certainly, conveying ideas with pictures can sometimes be more effective than using words: Couples can create storyboards of what they want in order to clarify the words they are using to describe their upcoming celebrations.
+Certainly, conveying ideas with pictures can sometimes be more effective than using words: Couples can create storyboards and inspiration boards of what they want in order to clarify the words they are using to describe their upcoming celebrations.
 On the flip side, the task is more difficult because there is such a large amount of material to sort through – and where is the individuality when simply picking from a catalogue of other peoples’ special days?
 The new challenge is in making decisions from such a vast array of options – and finding ways to customize them.

-The professionals whom you are hiring to implement your dreams are also the experts in helping you pinpoint what those dreams look and feel like.
-Your job is to be able to communicate effectively, so they understand your vision.
+The wedding professionals whom you are hiring to implement your dreams are also the experts in helping you pinpoint what those dreams look and feel like.
+Your job is to be able to communicate effectively, so they understand your wedding vision.

 For example, make a note if you are drawn to something based on its scale, texture, or color – or even for a dress that someone might be wearing in the background.
-Too often when couples go back through their photos, they have no idea why they selected them.
+Too often when couples go back through their wedding photos, they have no idea why they selected them.
 Being specific about what you like in photos will help your event specialists detect consistencies within your favorite images.

 For example, if you are looking at a centerpiece, instead of saying that you want something more elegant – which is subjective – try to discuss particular aspects, like wanting less variety in the color range, more texture, a looser feel, etc. For instance, “I love the softness of the pink peonies and would like to see more of them,” not “I’d like it to be more romantic.”
 Being specific increases the odds of a vendor's ability to better intuit your opinions.